'The Greatest Show!' - Liverpool save their best for Leicester as Reds make title statement | Goal.com

 Leicester certainly can’t.
 The scoreline at the King Power was 4-0, but the gulf between the two sides was as wide as the River Soar and as long as the M6.
 It was a chasm.

 Leicester, we were told, were ready to test their credentials.
-They were ready, Rodgers’ side.
 They had their fans behind them, their confidence was high and they had the Premier League’s top scorer in Jamie Vardy ready to hurt them.

-Had you offered them the final whistle after an hour, they’d have taken it.
+Had you offered Leicester the final whistle after an hour, they’d have taken it.
 Liverpool should have been out of sight by half-time but instead had only Roberto Firmino’s header to show for their superiority.
-The home side failed to register a single effort on goal in the opening 45 minutes.
+The home side failed to register a single effort, on or off target, in the opening 45 minutes.

 And the second half?
 Well, that was even more one-sided.
 It took a penalty for Liverpool to double their lead, James Milner netting with his first touch after a handball in the box by Caglar Soyuncu.
 After that, it was exhibition stuff.